Court filing waiver

 • Court filing fee

 In every divorce process, there is a mandatory court filing fee that must be paid directly to the courthouse where your divorce is being filed.
-This fee varies by state and sometimes even by county, but in Florida it is $408.
-It covers the ...
+This fee varies by state and sometimes even by county, but in Florida it is $424.12 (+ $75 our E-Filing ...

 • Self-filing process